Rules of Road Sharing

 Wait for straight-moving traffic to pass before making a right turn

 Do not cross in front of other traffic, including bicycles, to make a right turn.
 Signal your turn, check for traffic approaching on the right, and merge as far right as possible before turning.
 If there is a bike lane, you should merge into the bike lane before turning right after yielding to any people in the bike lane.

 Allow three feet when passing

-Leave at least three feet between you and the bicycle (or any vehicle) when passing, and pass on the left.
+Leave at least three feet between you and people on bikes (or any vehicle) when passing, and pass on the left.
 Not sure what three feet looks like?
 Park your car and grab a friend, a bike and yardstick.
 While you sit in the driver’s seat of the parked car, your friend should stand astride the bicycle three feet to the right of the passenger mirror’s outside edge.

 Stop and look

 Follow the speed limit so you can better see people walking and biking.
 In fact, it is not always appropriate to go as fast as the posted speed limit.
 Slow down if you have difficulty seeing the road ahead of you due to heavy rain, snow, sun glare, or sharp turns, or if slippery roads make steering difficult.
 In some situations, you may want to pull off the road altogether.
-Exercising this caution isn’t only good for any bicyclists and pedestrians who may be out there.
-It also protects your safety and the safety of other motorists out on the road.
+Exercising this caution isn’t only good for people walking or biking.
+It also protects you and other drivers.
 (This is equal-opportunity advice; we also urge bicyclists to pull off the road if they are unable to control their bike.)

 Other helpful things to know: